raspberrypilearning/rpi-stress-buster-with-scratch/en/step_4.md

 --- task ---

-Tape one M-F jumper wire to the bottom square of foil, and the other to the top square of foil.
+Tape one pin-to-socket jumper wire to the bottom square of foil, and the other to the top square of foil.
 It doesn't matter which wire goes to which square.

 ![Image of wires taped to the top and bottom squares of foil,](images/leads-attached.jpg)